Existence and uniqueness of quasi-stationary and quasi-ergodic measures for absorbing Markov chains: a Banach lattice approach: Main results

 { \begin{remark} The inequality $m\leq \#\{\text{connected components of }M\setminus Z\},$ in the above theorem, shows that the spectrum of $\mathcal P$ presents topological obstructions.
-Moreover, it is shown in Example~\ref{example22} that it is possible for $m$ to be smaller than the number of connected components of $M\setminus Z$. \end{remark} We recall the definition of a quasi-ergodic measure.} \begin{definicao} A measure $\eta$ is called a \emph{quasi-ergodic measure} on $M,$ if for every $x\in M$ and $f\in {\mathcal F_b}(M),$ \end{definicao}
+Moreover, it is shown in Example~\ref{example22} that it is possible for $m$ to be strictly smaller than the number of connected components of $M\setminus Z$. \end{remark} We conclude this section by stating the final main result of this paper, which concerns the existence and characterisation of quasi-ergodic measures for a Markov chain $X_n$ satisfying Hypohetesis \ref{(H)}.
+Recall the formal definition of a quasi-ergodic measure.} \begin{definicao} A measure $\eta$ is called a \emph{quasi-ergodic measure} on $M$ if, for every $h\in {\mathcal F_b}(M),$ holds for $\eta$-almost every $x\in M$. \end{definicao}

-We now state the final main result of this paper, concerning the existence and a characterisation of the quasi-ergodic measure of a Markov chain $X_n$ satisfying Hypothesis \ref{(H)}.